Elizabeth Stride: Conclusion

 The inquest into Stride's murder lasted five days, with the final day of hearings being adjourned until 23 October.
-This final day of the hearing saw three witnesses testify—all of whom provided testimony confirming the identity of the decedent.
+This final day saw three witnesses testify, all of whom confirmed the identity of the deceased.

-At the conclusion of this final day of hearings, coroner Baxter stated his belief that Stride had been attacked in a swift, sudden manner, with her death undoubtedly being a homicide, and no known circumstances being available which could reduce the crime to one of manslaughter.
-The murderer could have taken advantage of the checked scarf Stride was wearing to grab her from behind before slitting her throat, as had earlier been suggested by Phillips.
-Baxter, however, thought the absence of a shout for assistance and the lack of obvious marks of a struggle indicated that Stride had willingly lain down on the ground before the wound had been inflicted.
-Stride was still clenching a packet of cachous in her left hand when she was discovered, indicating that she had not had time to defend herself and that the attack had been sudden.
+At the conclusion of the hearings, coroner Baxter stated his belief that Stride had been attacked in a swift, sudden manner, that her death was undoubtedly a homicide, and that no known circumstances could reduce the crime to manslaughter.
+The murderer could have taken advantage of the checked scarf Stride was wearing to seize her from behind before cutting her throat, as Phillips had earlier suggested.
+Baxter, however, thought the absence of a shout for assistance and the lack of obvious marks of a struggle indicated that Stride had willingly lain down before the wound was inflicted.
+She was still clenching a packet of cachous in her left hand when discovered, indicating she had not had time to defend herself and that the attack had been sudden.

-In relation to the actual crime scene, Baxter noted the decedent had been attacked in the passageway leading into a courtyard in which several families resided in cottages located a matter of yards from where her body was discovered, and that although this location afforded darkness, it was unlikely the murderer would have selected the location on account of Dutfield's Yard being an unfrequented location.
-Baxter further noted the windows of the International Working Men's Educational Club had been open, and that both Stride and her assailant would undoubtedly have heard the patrons' singing and dancing.
+Regarding the crime scene, Baxter noted that Stride had been attacked in the passageway leading into a courtyard in which several families lived in cottages only yards from where her body was found.
+Although the location afforded darkness, he considered it unlikely the murderer had selected it because Dutfield's Yard was unfrequented.
+Baxter further noted that the windows of the International Working Men's Educational Club had been open, and that both Stride and her assailant would have heard the patrons' singing and dancing.

-With regard to the witness testimony pertaining to the man or men seen in Stride's company in the two hours before the discovery of her body, Baxter stated many points of similarity had been given with regards to the physical description of the individual in her company, but also some of dissimilarity.
-However, Baxter stated these discrepancies did not conclusively prove there had been more than one man in the company of Stride between 11:00 p.m. and 12:45 a.m., but that the eyewitness descriptions suggested either that she had been in the company of a minimum of two men in her final hours, or that one or more eyewitness was mistaken in details of the description of the man he had seen.
+With regard to the witness testimony concerning the man or men seen in Stride's company in the two hours before her body was discovered, Baxter stated that many points of similarity had been given in the physical descriptions, but also some of dissimilarity.
+He said these discrepancies did not conclusively prove there had been more than one man in her company between 11:00 pm and 12:45 am, but that the eyewitness accounts suggested either that she had been with at least two men in her final hours, or that one or more eyewitness was mistaken in details of the description.